National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 Data tables of use or interest to analysts found in either the LDS or Safe Harbor Release are the following:

+### Manifest

-_Manifest._ This table, found in the folder along with the OMOP tables, provides data about each data partner that analysts should find helpful when trying to understand variation in the data: CDM type (ACT, OMOP, PCORNet, TriNetX) and version, whether dates are shifted (and how much), and date of last contribution.
+This table, found in the folder along with the OMOP tables, provides data about each data partner that analysts should find helpful when trying to understand variation in the data: CDM type (ACT, OMOP, PCORNet, TriNetX) and version, whether dates are shifted (and how much), and date of last contribution.

+### Control Map

-_Control Map._ For every "case" generated locally by the Phenotype algorithm, the algorithm also identifies 2 "controls", that are matched by age, sex, race, and ethnicities, including matched by missing values.
+For every "case" generated locally by the Phenotype algorithm, the algorithm also identifies 2 "controls", that are matched by age, sex, race, and ethnicities, including matched by missing values.
 While it may be tempting to use this map to identify controls for your own study, too many patients who were initial "controls" may have become "cases", or their true status is unknown, because of home or other non-site testing.
 Other matching methods (e.g., propensity scores) are more trustworthy.

+### Microvisit to Macrovisit Map

-_Microvisit to Macrovisit Map._ While admissions to the hospital are recorded in the Visit_Occurrence table, the end-date is not always so recorded.
+While admissions to the hospital are recorded in the Visit_Occurrence table, the end-date is not always so recorded.
 Now, in many hospitals, procedures performed during a hospitalization may be recorded in the EHR as an "encounter".
 So an admission may be represented in the visit_occurrence table as a string of such "encounters".
 We define a macrovisit as a merge of chronological, overlapping inpatient and other longitudinal facility visits, to which we add any other types of visits (outpatient, telehealth, etc) that occur during the merged interval.
 See [Enclave](https://unite.nih.gov/workspace/report/ri.report.main.report.c9e2ca50-860c-4988-93c6-f5b1d9d915ed) {{< fa lock title="Link requires an N3C Enclave account" >}}.

-_Harmonized values_.
+### Harmonized values

 It is no surprise that, across over 70 data partners, and the many included sites, different institutions measure the same analyte in different ways and report the results with different units of measure.
 N3C has spent a fair amount of effort to harmonize units (and therefore values; think degrees Fahrenheit and degrees Celsius), so analysts have a level playing field for their analyses.
 In addition, many units of measure are missing, so, as part of that effort, an algorithm has been developed to use the pooled data across the Enclave to help us infer units (and therefore, values).